2004-okari/MY-PORTFOLIO/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-1: Desktop version
-2: Application deploy
+1: Application deploy
-3: Evaluate accessibility
+2: Evaluate accessibility
-4: Mobile menu
+3: Mobile menu
-5: Details modal
+4: Details modal
-6: Validate contact form
+5: Validate contact form
-7: Preserve data in the browser
+6: Preserve data in the browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>